I'm Already There (song): Music video

-The music video premiered on CMT on June 7, 2001 and it was directed by Michael Salomon.
+The music video premiered to CMT on June 7, 2001, and was directed by Michael Salomon.
 On April 21, 2003, they released another version of the music video to recast the song as a tribute to the military.
 This version is the one that is most-played on TV.
 The band's performance was shot at Nashville's Union Station Hotel.